smXplorer/AlliGator/docs/source/graph-object.rst

 plot will be present.
 The list of available plots is found on the right in the *plot legend*.

-The apparence of the plot area can be modified in the following manner:
+The appearance of the plot area can be modified in the following manner:

 + by modifying the range of displayed values (using the X and Y *scales* directly, or using the *graph palette*)